The Compact Guide to Choosing Incident Management Software

 - Notifying senior management to conduct investigations and take corrective actions

-When choosing an incident management software, you want to ensure that its notification suite can be customized to suit the particular needs of your organization.
+When choosing incident management software, you want to ensure that its notification suite can be customized to suit the particular needs of your organization.

-Ideally, you’ll want an incident management software that can offer workflow, SMS and email notifications.
+Ideally, you’ll want incident management software that can offer workflow, SMS and email notifications.
 This will help streamline your organization and ensure the smooth running of your incident management procedures.

 4. Analysis, allocation, and tracking